Vincekdinh/HTML-Assignment/README.md

 # HTML-Assignment
-Create a mockup Sign Up page
+Create a Sign Up page from a mockup